utubo/vim-cmdheight0/README.md

-# vim-nocmdline
+# vim-cmdheight0

 ⚠ THIS HAS MANY BUGS !
 📜 Powered by vim9script

 ## INTRODUCTION
-nocmdline is a Vim plugin emulates statusline with `echo`.
+cmdheight0 is a Vim plugin emulates statusline with `echo`.
 So, it looks like `cmdheight=0`.

 <img width="600" src="https://user-images.githubusercontent.com/6848636/190131571-b58d55a4-c258-42d9-bf4a-379cc8106490.png">